FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Quiz Answer Key and Fun Facts

 1. My first chapter is on Serbia as it changed hands between great powers in the 1700s.
-When the Ottoman Empire ceded Belgrade Pashalik to the Habsburg Empire in 1718, what was a major impact on the life of the average person?
+When the Ottoman Empire ceded Belgrade Pashalik to the Habsburg Empire in 1718, what had a major impact on the life of the average person?

 Answer: The Orthodox Church, once a main administrative body, lost its privileged status, and the Habsburgs strongly pushed for wide conversion to Catholicism

 Ottoman rule in the area had been notoriously lax before Belgrade went over to the Habsburgs in 1718.
-The Sultan ruled through a "slave system" of locals who were conscripted into Muslim service as boys, and this system was augmented by related to the ruled peoples throught their religious authorities.
+The Sultan ruled through a "slave system" of locals who were conscripted into Muslim service as boys, and this system was augmented by related to the ruled peoples through their religious authorities.
 This relationship was known as the "millet system", and, though the Orthodox Church can hardly be said to have thrived under the arrangement, Eastern Christians were not actively persecuted.
 Christians could not exercise political authority, but there was little pressure from the Sultan toward Islamic conversion, and there was nothing resembling the pogroms against the Jews in Christian countries.

 Austrian rule was much more intensive, with efforts toward converting Belgrade to a German city and poorly-received pressure for Orthodox Christians to accept Papal authority.
 The Ottoman Empire would win the area back in 1739.
 The resistance of recalcitrant Serbs was a substantial reason why.